epam/NGB/docs/md/installation/standalone.md

 $ java -jar NGB/dist/catgenome.jar
 ```

-NGB will be avalable at http://localhost:8080/catgenome
+NGB will be available at http://localhost:8080/catgenome

 ## Configuring NGB instance

-By default NGB will run on port 8080 and locate all the data (files and database) in the runtime folder
+By default NGB will run on port 8080 and locate all the data (files and database) in the runtime folder.

-To customize the configuration the following options are available
+To customize the configuration the following options are available:

 ### Configure data storage